amjed-droid/spconform/README.md

 If you use `spconform` in your research, please cite:

-> Jabbar, A. S. (2025). *spconform: Conformal Prediction for Spatially and Spatio-Temporally Dependent Data in R*.
-Journal of Statistical Software.
+> Jabbar, A. S. (2026). *spconform: Conformal Prediction for Spatially and
+> Spatio-Temporally Dependent Data in R*.
+R package version 0.1.0.
+> Manuscript submitted to the *Journal of Statistical Software*.

 ```r
 citation("spconform")